 At that time, the VIRTUS program, "Protecting God's Children" was implemented.
 The VIRTUS workshops help people recognize improper behavior.

-A minor protection policy was established in the diocese in September 2003, for all church employees and volunteers who are in contact with minors.
-That policy, in part, required all employees and volunteers to comply with Pennsylvania Acts 33 and 34.
+A "Diocesan Code of Pastoral Conduct" was implemented in the diocese on Sept.
+30, 2012, for all clergy and church personnel who are in contact with minors and vulnerable adults.
+That code, in part, requires all clergy, paid employees and regular volunteers to comply with Pennsylvania Acts 33 and 34.
 The parishes are required to keep the clearances on file.

 VIRTUS is required of all clergy, as well as employees and volunteers who have contact with children and young adults.

 All individuals who must complete VIRTUS training have the option to attend a